 As with most industries, the recruiting industry is partial to faddish names and acronyms.
-ATS, PPC, ‘talent pipeline’, RPO, ‘hiring marketplace’, PPA, and so on, and so on.
+ATS, PPC, ‘talent pipeline’, RPO, ‘hiring marketplace’, PPA, platforms, and so on, and so on.
 As systems grow in complexity, so do the names describing them – and then people rebel against ‘applicant tracking system’ and decide on ATS.
 I understand – I’m lazy, too!

 I don’t think names and acronyms are bad or good – they are simply inevitable.
 But for newcomers to the industry – or someone on the other end of a casual dinner conversation – they can be frightening by making recruiting sound like a cross between government regulation and some weird human-based oil industry (have you ever noticed how many of the popular recruiting terms seem to come from the energy world, like pipelines and platforms and hubs and ‘drilling down for talent’?).